Cowlinge, St Margaret of Antioch Church

-There are also two 14th century consecration crosses, on the eastern responds of each nave aracdes.
+There are also two 14th-century consecration crosses, on the eastern responds of each nave arcades.

 One of the most interesting interior features is a carved wooden rood screen, dated to about 1400.
 The screen retains its original gates and hinges, something that can only be said of one other screen in Suffolk (Lavenham being the other).
 There is also a smaller parclose screen in the south aisle, of a slightly later date.

 Constables in each parish were required to round up said miscreants and bring them before the local magistrate, who would commit them to a house of correction.
-Local tradition sugests that the Cowlinge House of Corection was near the church, opposite one of the entrances to Branches Park.
+Local tradition suggests that the Cowlinge House of Correction was near the church, opposite one of the entrances to Branches Park.

 About Cowlinge, St Margaret of Antioch Church